Self-care is a person taking care of themselves and their personal health, well-being, or happiness.

 A Healthier Diet

 What you put into your mouth is directly responsible for how your body and brain operate.
 If you put junk in your body, you will feel like trash.
 It’s as simple as that.
-But then the problem is that the junk can taste a lot better than the healthier stuff.
+But then the problem is that the junk can taste much better than the healthier stuff.

 It takes self-discipline and a real want to turn your life and diet around.
-Studies have shown that individuals with excellent water intake and a nutritious diet had much higher satisfaction and happiness rate in life and were more productive and successful too.
+Studies have shown that individuals with excellent water intake and a nutritious diet had much higher satisfaction and happiness and were more productive and successful.

 Movement And Exercise

-Movement and exercise are very important for health; however, it isn’t always easy to find the time to fit them in.
-If you do have the ability to commit to taking time for movement, check out YouTube for different workout routines.
+Movement and exercise are very important for health; however, finding the time to fit them in isn’t always easy.
+If you can commit to taking time for movement, check out YouTube for different workout routines.

 With some discipline and patience, you won’t regret adding any of these elements back into your lifestyle.
 Remember that you deserve to be healthy and happy.
 Set your life up for success and follow through!